Tornadoes damage homes and power lines as storms wallop Midwest and South

 High winds with gusts of up to 50 mph (80 kph) were expected across large parts of the Midwest.
 In Indiana, an extreme wind gust blew over five semitrucks on Interstate 65 near Lowell, state police reported.
 No one was hurt.

-The ominous forecast comes nearly two years to the day that an EF-3 tornado struck Little Rock.
+The ominous forecast comes nearly two years to the day that an EF-3 tornado struck Little Rock, Arkansas.
 No one was killed, but that twister caused major destruction to neighborhoods and businesses that are still being rebuilt today.

-More than 90 million people are at some risk of severe weather in a huge part of the nation that stretches from Texas to Minnesota and Maine, according to the Oklahoma-based Storm Prediction Center.

 Strong and long-lasting tornadoes are possible in highest-risk area